tjanczuk/git-azure/README.md

 ## Post-receive hook configuration

 Configure the post-receive hook in GitHub: go to the administration section of the ```atest``` GitHub repository, select 'Service Hooks' on the left, then 'Web Hook URLs' on the list to the right, and then add the post-receive hook URL that was provided to you by ```git azure init``` in step 9.
 In the example above you would specifiy ```http://git-azure-3.cloudapp.net:31417/ec0291ff-3e5d-4f36-a3dd-c7b929dc6d8a```.
 Configuring the post-receive hook enables the system to automatically update running applications when changes are pushed with ```git push```.
+Without the post-receive hook configuration, a manual call to ```git azure reset``` will cause the git-azure runtime to refresh the applications with the latest code from the repository.

 ## Creating your first application